3 more Wisconsin prisoners die from COVID-19, DOC reports

 Also not included in DOC’s death total are inmates who may have died in county jail facilities, which are not run by the Department of Corrections.

-DOC does not reveal which state prisons the deaths happened nor any demographic information about those who have died because of privacy concerns.
+DOC does not reveal the state prisons where the deaths occurred nor any demographic information about those who have died because of privacy concerns.

-The State Journal has independently confirmed where four COVID-19 deaths happened: two at Dodge Correctional Institution, one at Green Bay Correctional Institution and another at Kettle Moraine Correctional Institution.
+The State Journal has independently confirmed where four COVID-19 deaths occurred: Two were at Dodge Correctional Institution, one at Green Bay Correctional Institution and another at Kettle Moraine Correctional Institution.

 Support Local Journalism